yusaf/fragment-forms/README.md

 # Fragment Forms

-Fragment forms **is framework agnostic** and can be used as is, however it was designed to be used as a scaffolding to build framework specific libraries.
+Fragment forms **is framework agnostic** and can be used as is, however it was designed to be used as scaffolding to build framework specific libraries.

-Fragment forms is a new approach to form handling by taking advantage of the name attribute with a few naming conventions!
+Fragment forms is a new approach to handling forms by taking advantage of the name attribute with a few naming conventions!

 Fragment forms offers:
 - Form submissions - with support for progressive enhancement and form re-population.
-- FormData to object with types coerced -  FormData is converted to an object with types coersed to `numbers`, `booleans` and `date`.
+- FormData to object with types coerced -  FormData is converted to an object with types coerced to `numbers`, `booleans` and `date`.
 - Autosaving form changes - changes are only saved when there's an **ACTUAL** change to the form.
 - Form change fragments - only the fields that changed get submitted and not the entire form.
 - Form change fragments bundling - all field changes within a specified timeframe are bundled together so only 1 request is made with all the changes.